sebalp100/Math-magician/README.md

 # 📖 Math Magicians <a name="about-project"></a>

-> In this project, we are setting up a test app using basic React commands.
+> In this project, we are setting up a simple website made with React that allows the user to use a calculator to perform basic math functions.

 ## 🛠 Built With <a name="built-with"></a>